1940 - 1949

 The freshmen stroking to a lop-sided win.
 Tyee photo.

-One of the closest races ever on the three mile course,
+One of the closest races ever on the

 the JV's inch out Cal at the line.
 The underdog Huskies were challenged